What are ceramic dental implants?

 At BioDental Care, we use Straumann® PURE Ceramic Implants, a system developed by researchers headquartered in Switzerland, that has proven to be the most biocompatible and aesthetic ceramic dental implant system available.
 While dental implants traditionally consist of 3 parts: the implant (or screw), the abutment (or connector), and the crown (or visible tooth), Straumann® PURE ceramic implants are made of only 2 parts—the implant and abutment as a single piece.
 This design simplifies the process for the patient, requiring just two appointments rather than three.

 What are the benefits of ceramic implants?

-Some might argue that the biggest advantage to having ceramic implants is that they are metal free, so unlike titanium implants, they pose no threat to your body, blood supply, tissues, or cranial structures.
-In a nutshell, ceramic implants are a premium metal free solution in which your health clearly benefits.
+Some might argue that the biggest advantage to having ceramic implants is that they are ceramic, so unlike titanium implants, they pose no threat to your body, blood supply, tissues, or cranial structures.
+In a nutshell, ceramic implants are a premium ceramic solution in which your health clearly benefits.

 Our ceramic implants are made of tooth-colored Zirconium, so there is no risk that they will show, as opposed to metal implants that have the tendency to be seen through thin, translucent gums or gum recession.

 Osseointegration is the incredible process of a foreign material permanently integrating with the jawbone.
 Zirconia—the material used in ceramic implants—has proven to be a truly biocompatible material that can fully fuse with bone, while causing no harm to the nearby tissue.